 As a small, rural school, with a narrow cultural range, we recognise the need for our children to gain experience and understanding of the wider world and this is a common thread throughout our curriculum.

 We want our children to experience a vocabulary-rich environment and we help them to develop the tools to communicate their knowledge, ideas and understanding.
 The development of oracy skills is embedded throughout our curriculum and we want children to be confident and capable in their communication.

 Our core values of respect, perseverance and courage permeate all areas of school life.
 Respect for each other and God’s creation, the ability to persevere to achieve and the courage to try new things.
 These are all important life skills we want the children to learn and live out.

 The education at Huntley is built on a firm Christian foundation and provides the children with the values, skills, opportunities and knowledge required for them to live successful, healthy, fulfilled lives in the future.

 We hope that you enjoy your visit to our website, and that you find any information you are looking for.
 Please feel free to contact the school directly with any queries you may have.

-Mrs Madeleine Owen and Mrs Ella Curtis
+Mrs Ella Curtis

 “The key strength of this outstanding school is the exemplary pastoral care that it offers.
 By the time pupils leave in Year 6 they are confident, well-rounded young people, ready to play their full part in the world beyond school.
 Pupils’ enjoy school and learning greatly and develop very well as articulate, courteous and considerate young people, extremely aware of how to lead safe and healthy lives.
 A very positive atmosphere permeates the school, relationships are exceptionally strong and this, together with excellent care, guidance and support, results in very happy learners.
 One pupil spoke for many when saying, ‘This is a great school … it is a privilege to be here.”Ofsted March 2011